 (18) The objective that where a priority customer is repaying an overdue bill, as agreed with the licensee, then that customer will have continued access to their STS supplied by the licensee.

 (19) The objective that where a priority customer’s access to their STS is subject to the credit management arrangements of the licensee (including disconnection) the customer will always, at a minimum, be provided with access to soft dial tone.
-For the purposes of this item, soft dial tone includes access to the ‘000’ emergency number, Telstra Customer Service and Telstra Fault Centre.
+For the purposes of this item, soft dial tone includes access to the ‘000’ emergency number, and Telstra customer service and fault contact numbers.

 Priority assistance—To be provided in exceptional circumstances